okibrisli/conductivity_pymatgen/README.md

 ## Features

 - **Diffusivity Calculation**: Computes the diffusivity of ions from molecular dynamics trajectories using the `DiffusionAnalyzer` from `pymatgen`.
+Script accepts .extxyz files by default but can be modified for other formats if they are recognized by `pymatgen` and `ase`.
 - **Ionic Conductivity Calculation**: Calculates the ionic conductivity from the diffusivity data.
 - **Probability Density Analysis**: Analyzes the probability density of ion positions over time to visualize ion pathways.
 - **Van Hove Function Analysis**: Computes and plots the self-part and distinct-part of the van Hove correlation function.